Milagros Ortiz Bosch: Early life and career

-María Milagros Ortiz Bosch was born in Santo Domingo on 26 August 1936 to Virgilio Ortiz Peña (1896-1985) and Ángela Bosch.
+María Milagros Ortiz Bosch was born in Santo Domingo on 26 August 1936 to Virgilio Ortiz Peña (1896-1985) and Ángela Bosch Gaviño.

+Ancestry

+A life out of the ordinary

 When she was a young girl she would hear the name of her uncle Juan Bosch (uncle Juan) mentioned discreetly by many of her relatives.
 Over time her uncle continued to gain admiration and reverence from her relatives, while attracting enmity from Rafael Trujillo and his regime.

-A life out of the ordinary

 Ortiz's family lived under constant harassment from the dictatorship.
 Caliés (snitches) would stroll outside the family home with complete confidence, while local vendors and door-to-door trades people were suspected of being informants for the intelligence services of the regime.
-His uncle Pepito was called all the time for questioning by the SIM (Military Intelligence Service) and there were many occasions when he was jailed for being an enemy of the government and brother of Uncle Juan.
+Her uncle Pepito was called all the time for questioning by the SIM (Military Intelligence Service) and there were many occasions when he was jailed for being an enemy of the government and brother of Uncle Juan.

 In Santa Teresita School, where she studied, Milagros was fortunate that most teachers were opposed to the Trujillo regime.
 Among them were teachers Maricusa Ornes, Natalia Carmen Domínguez, Ligia Echavarría and Pontius Sabater.
 Santa Teresita was a secular school and was heavily influenced by the humanist school of Eugenio María de Hostos and, by way of consequence, almost all teachers were known by reference or friends of Juan Bosch.

 The regime era was a difficult period for the family.
-Some neighbors were persecuted because for befriending Ortiz Bosch.
+Some neighbors were persecuted for befriending Ortiz Bosch.
 The maternal grandparents of Milagros went into exile after seeking diplomatic protection through their foreign citizenship.
-Doña Angelita's Milagros's mother and sister of Uncle Juan was persecuted, as were her husband and the rest of the family.
+Doña Angelita Milagros's mother and sister of Uncle Juan was persecuted, as were her husband and the rest of the family.

 On one occasion, and as a young teenager, Milagros was called by the mother of a friend whose 15 year birthday celebration was soon to take place.
 The mother told Ortiz that she could not go to the party because Trujillo's daughter Angelita Trujillo had confirmed her attendance to the same event.
 She resigned herself as Ortiz was already used to that kind of behaviour by friends, defenders and people wary of the Trujillo regime.
-Many people simply wanted to be careful not to fall out of favor with "The Boss", as Trujillo would often be called by his supporters.
+Many people simply wanted to be careful not to fall out of favor with "The Boss" as Trujillo would often be called by his supporters.
 Even as a child Ortiz's parents and grandparents had warned her that the entire family was classified as not supportive of the regime, so discrimination of this kind was common against Ortiz and her cousins.
 One particular target was the son of the uncle Juan, Leon Bosch himself, who at the time was also a young man and he had grown up with his grandparents.